-This Clinical Reference Group (CRG) covers specialist inherited metabolic disorders (IMDs).
+This Lead and Inform Clinical Reference Group (CRG) covers specialist inherited metabolic disorders (IMDs).
 These are a diverse range of conditions, some of which are extremely rare.

 Although varying widely in their presentation and management according to which body systems are affected, IMDs are caused by a disruption in normal biochemical processes.
 Conditions are life-long and most are due to single enzyme deficiencies that lead to severe disturbance of metabolic processes in the body, resulting in either a deficiency of products essential for health or an accumulation of unwanted or toxic products.
 This can cause disease or damage in many organ systems, leading to severe learning or physical disability and death at an early age.